×

 Contractions in English: Meaning, Usage and Common Examples

 You have probably heard someone use phrases like won’t or y’all before.
-They are in songs and in quotes.
-They can be heard on TV and in everyday conversations.
+These are examples of contractions in English, they help simplify the language and can be heard on TV and in everyday conversations.

 In this post, we will show you useful English contractions along with how to use these contractions in your own speaking and writing, to get you sounding fluent faster.

-What Is a Contraction?
+What is a Contraction?

 In English, a contraction is a shortened version of a pair of words where at least one letter is dropped and an apostrophe ( ’ ) is added.
 For example, instead of saying “I am,” English speakers frequently use the contraction “I’m.”
 It has the same meaning, but it is a little shorter.